yuriechan/grpc-workspace/02-online-courses/grpc-modern-api-microservices/03-grpc-internals/notes.md

 * uses a modern, low latency HTTP/2 transport mechanism
 * SSL security is built in
 * support for streaming APIs for maximum performance
-* gRPC is API oriented, insteard of Resource Oriented like REST
+* gRPC is API oriented, instead of Resource Oriented like REST

 ---